LBNL-ETA/MSWH/README.md

     For deactivating use `conda deactivate` or `deactivate`.

-6. To ensure the same Python kernel can be used in a Jupyter notebook, activate the virtual environment and run:
+6. To make use of example Jupyter notebooks one should have Jupyter installed or follow [the instruction here to install it](https://jupyter.org/install).
+To ensure the same Python kernel can be used in a Jupyter notebook, activate the virtual environment and run:

         python -m ipykernel install --user --name mswh